octo-technology/OpenTezos/docs/dapp/front.md

 ![](../../static/img/dapp/front1.png)

-## Wallet information
+### Wallet information
 Our application now connects to an account, with the _Temple Wallet_.
 However, the application doesn't display some of the crucial information: the used address and its balance.
 The user needs to know which address is going to interact with the smart contract.
 This address must therefore hold some funds.

 Let's add the used address.
 We will use the `useAccountPkh` callback from `dapp/dapp.js`.
-The information is therefor set when the connexion is established:
+The information is therefore set when the connexion is established:

 ````typescript jsx
   const connect = React.useCallback(